dwjohnston/tennis/README.md

 ## Notes and caveats

+External packages relate to TypeScript and Jest test runner.

 The examples given show the game score not being displayed if it is 0-0 (ie. only the set score is displayed).
 This functionality is reproduced here.

 The challenge says to not worry about validation - accordingly the logic does not account for what happens if we keep adding points after the set has already been won.